tomaustin700/FilthFilter/README.md

 # Filth Filter
-Chrome extension which humourously replaces bad language within webpages
+Chrome extension which humourously replaces bad language with with a random alternative